Diego Bri

-Diego Vicente Bri Carrazoni (born 12 September 2002) is a Spanish professional footballer who plays as a winger for Atlético Madrid B.
+Diego Vicente Bri Carrazoni (born 12 September 2002) is a Spanish professional footballer who plays as a winger for Córdoba CF, on loan from Atlético Madrid.

 Club career

 Born in Elche, Alicante, Valencian Community, Bri joined Elche CF's youth setup in 2016, from CF Celtic Elche.
 On 2 December 2018, aged just 17, he made his senior debut with the reserves by coming on as a half-time substitute in a 0–3 Tercera División away loss against Vilamarxant CF.

 Bri made his professional debut with the Franjiverdes on 12 June 2020, replacing Omenuke Mfulu in a 1–1 home draw against Extremadura UD in the Segunda División championship.
 He scored his first senior goal on 29 November, netting the B's third in a 3–1 home win against Crevillente Deportivo.

 On 24 June 2022, Bri signed a four-year contract with Atlético Madrid, being initially assigned to the reserves in Segunda División RFEF.
+On 16 July 2025, he was loaned to Córdoba CF in the second division, for one year.